 Don’t worry about compatibility so much because all saddles interface with the post the same way and sizing is not an issue.
 Check out this article I did a few weeks back on how to choose your saddle.

 This is where things can get tricky depending on your frame.
-Especially if you picked up that awesome no-name project frame off the classifieds.
-What is important here is the thread pitch.
-That means the distance between each thread in the bottom bracket shell.
+The thread pitch is important.
+This is the distance between each thread in the bottom bracket shell.
 The shell is where the bottom bracket fits into your bike.

 The thread pitch must be the same.
-There are so many different kinds of measurement standards used over the years that this is actually pretty complicated.
-There is the Japanese industrial standard, ISO, some French and English standards are different, and off course Campagnolo is all kinds of weird.
+There are so many different kinds of measurement standards used over the years that this is pretty complicated.
+There is the Japanese industrial standard, ISO, some French and English standards are different, and of course, Campagnolo is all kinds of weird.

 Once you have determined the thread pitch just buy a compatible bottom bracket that you like.
 Here you’ll be wanting to get a feel for how light they can be and what kind of bearings they use.
 The better quality the bearings are, the better your pedal stroke can be.